 This R and C combination provides a low impedance path at lower frequencies.

-It also acts as a low impedance connected in parallel and draws a very small current at low frequency like at 50 hz or 60 hz.
+It also acts as a low impedance connected in parallel and draws a very small current at low frequencies, like at 50 Hz or 60 Hz.

-The purpose and function of this circuit become clear in next para during discussing applications.
+The purpose and function of this circuit become clear in the next paragraph while discussing applications.

 Applications of the Snubber circuit